Amruthamsh/angular-task-tracker/README.md

 npm json server
 ```

-json-server will start runnin on `http://localhost:5500/`
+json-server will start running on `http://localhost:5500/`